wekan/wami/docs/Design/Design.md

   - All browsers with same code.
 No feature detection.
 If browser adds new features, they work in that browser.
   - Retro
     - HTML4 that works at Amiga IBrowse, Netsurf, Lynx, etc
+    - At AmigaOS/AROS/MorphOS at 680x0/PPC/x86 uses FreePascal compiled at Amiga, SQLite database, IBrowse webbrowser or other available webbrowser
     - No drag drop, so showing checkboxes and buttons for moving etc
+    - No SVG or VML, so uses ASCII graphics for drawing lines between cards
+    - At IE6, uses VML vector graphics for drawing lines between cards
+    - No idea how to support Netscape or IE3, because they do not support submit form buttons
   - Modern features, when browser supports it
     - Rounded corners with CSS
     - Drag drop